flanagancd68/talmidimway/content/commentary/gospels/GB1/2021-03-08-2a-annunciations/index.en.md

     -   Keep your eyes open for these as you study the Bible.
 Missler calls them "fingerprints of the Holy Spirit."

--   Almost every verse in these oracles has at least one allusion to an Old Testament verse.
+-   Almost every verse in these oracles (also called "canticles" in some church traditions) has at least one allusion to an Old Testament verse.

 -   We do not have two books, a superior New Testament that replaces an inferior Old Testament.
 We have a single collection of 66 books that are intricately woven and interconnected.